Ajaberr/VolunteerWork/README.md

 # VolunteerWork

-Use High Quality scanner to scan ids!
+Use a high-quality scanner to scan IDs! /n
-Write phone number on paper and place behind id card when scanning1
+Write the phone number on paper and place it behind the ID card when scanning!